 Erick joined the ACFRO team in October 2014.
 Erick received his BSRT(T) from Texas State University, has his Texas Medical Board License, ARRT (The American Registry of Radiologic Technologist) Accredited and is CPR certified.
 He is also a member of ASRT Foundation (American Society of Radiologic Technologists).
 He loves being a part of this team and enjoys the opportunity to give his best care possible to each patient.
 When he is not working, he plays volleyball, loves running, hiking and playing with his dog.

 Kristianne joined the ACFRO team in October of 2017.
 Kristianne received her BSRT(T) from Texas State University, has her Texas Medical Board License, ARRT (The American Registry of Radiologic Technologist) Accredited and is CPR certified.
-She is also a member of member of ASRT Foundation (American Society of Radiologic Technologists).
+She is also a member of ASRT Foundation (American Society of Radiologic Technologists).
 Kristianne’s favorite part of her job is working closely with each patient to help them through the unfamiliar situation, and to feel more at ease in their surroundings and treatment.
 Kristianne loves all the outdoor activities that Austin has to offer.
 She enjoys kayaking, traveling and spending time with family.

 Katherine joined the ACFRO team in May 2018.
 Katherine received her BSRT(T) from Texas State University, has her Texas Medical Board License, ARRT (The American Registry of Radiologic Technologist) Accredited and is CPR certified.
 She is also a member of member of ASRT Foundation (American Society of Radiologic Technologists).
 Katherine is excited to come to work each day to see the incredible patients, learn about their lives, and help ease them through what could be a difficult time while providing them the highest standard of care.
 Outside of work, Katherine loves being outdoors, hanging out with friends and her dog.
 She also likes to travel, explore new places and learn new things.